JasperFx/wolverine/docs/guide/http/messaging.md

 But of course there's some other alternatives to directly using `IMessageBus` by utilizing Wolverine's [cascading messages](/guide/handlers/cascading) capability and the ability to customize how Wolverine handles return values.

-## Sending or publishing Directly from Url
+## Sending or publishing directly from URL

 ::: tip
 It's an imperfect world, and the following code sample has to deserialize the incoming HTTP